 Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental condition that occurs mainly in children, though adults can have the disorder and even receive a diagnosis later in life.
 ADHD is often difficult to diagnose because many of the most noticeable symptoms are typical childhood behaviors, such as being forgetful, fidgeting, and difficulty staying focused.

-According to the American Psychiatric Association (APA), 8.4% of children and 2.5% of adults are diagnosed with ADHD.
+According to the National Alliance on Mental Illness (APA), 8.8% of children are diagnosed with ADHD, and an estimated 4.4% of adults aged 18-44 have ADHD.
 The connection between ADHD and addiction is a concern for parents, children, and adults living with ADHD.
 If untreated, symptoms of this condition can make life extremely challenging.
 Teens and adults may turn to drugs or alcohol to relieve symptoms.
 In some cases, ADHD medications can open the doorway to addiction.

 In order to understand the role of ADHD and addiction, we’re taking a closer look at each condition, their relationship, and possible treatment options.

 Children are naturally forgetful and energetic.
 As they grow, they usually become more capable of practicing patience and staying on task, but for children with ADHD, this isn’t always the case.
 The symptoms can be so severe that they cannot stay on task at school or at home.
 ADHD may also make it difficult for kids to form friendships.

 Symptoms of ADHD can change over time, so it is not unusual for the diagnosis to also change as a child grows older.
 If left ADHD is left unmanaged, sometimes children will develop coping techniques to mask or camouflage their symptoms as they grow into adults.
 This phenomenon is called “impression management” and occurs in about one-third of all people with ADHD¹.
 Impression management is one of the reasons that so few adults are diagnosed with ADHD.